Emotional judge sentences Kim Potter to two years in killing of Daunte Wright

 "She never once said his name.
 And for that I’ll never be able to forgive you.
 And I’ll never be able to forgive you for what you’ve stolen from us," she said.

-“She failed Duante, our family and community.
+“She failed Daunte, our family and community.
 She did not render aid to Daunte,” she said.

-Mr Wright was killed in the Brooklyn Centre area of Minnesota after officers pulled him over for having expired license tags and an air freshener hanging from his rearview mirror.
-The shooting, which came in the midst of Derek Chauvin’s trial on murder charges in George Floyd’s killing, sparked several days of demonstrations outside the Brooklyn Centre police station, marked by tear gas and clashes between protesters and police.

-Potter’s defence attorney, Paul Engh, told Judge Regina Chu that Wright’s death was "beyond tragic for everybody involved."
+Potter’s defence attorney, Paul Engh, told Judge Chu that Wright’s death was "beyond tragic for everybody involved."
 But, he added: "This was an unintentional crime.
 It was an accident.
 It was a mistake."

 Mr Engh held up a box displaying what he said were among "thousands" of letters and cards of support for Potter.